 To implement automatic user provisioning, you need to define the user and group attributes that are needed for the application.
-There's a preconfigured set of attributes and attribute-mappings between Azure AD user objects, and each SaaS application’s user objects.
+There's a preconfigured set of attributes and attribute-mappings between Microsoft Entra user objects, and each SaaS application’s user objects.
 Not all SaaS apps enable group attributes.

-Azure AD supports by direct attribute-to-attribute mapping, providing constant values, or writing expressions for attribute mappings.
+Microsoft Entra ID supports by direct attribute-to-attribute mapping, providing constant values, or writing expressions for attribute mappings.
 This flexibility gives you fine control over what is populated in the targeted system's attribute.
-You can use Microsoft Graph API and Graph Explorer to export your user provisioning attribute mappings and schema to a JSON file and import it back into Azure AD.
+You can use Microsoft Graph API and Graph Explorer to export your user provisioning attribute mappings and schema to a JSON file and import it back into Microsoft Entra ID.

-For more information, see Customizing User Provisioning Attribute-Mappings for SaaS Applications in Azure Active Directory.
+For more information, see Customizing User Provisioning Attribute-Mappings for SaaS Applications in Microsoft Entra ID.

 Special considerations for user provisioning